Ashlee A. Moore, Ph.D.

 About Dr. Moore

 Currently, Dr. Moore is studying the associations between callous-unemotional traits, physiological startle response, and neuroanatomy.
-She also uses twins to untangle the shared genetic underpinnings of these traits.
-In the future, she hopes to extend her research program to include the study of modifiable environmental factors to better understand how individuals overcome biological risk for psychopathic traits.
+They also uses twins to untangle the shared genetic underpinnings of these traits.
+In the future, they hope to extend their research program to include the study of modifiable environmental factors to better understand how individuals overcome biological risk for psychopathic traits.

-Dr. Moore is currently a Visiting Assistant Professor at the State University of New York at Oswego where she directs the GaP (Genetics and Psychophysiology) lab.
+Dr. Moore is currently an Assistant Professor at the State University of New York at Oswego where they direct the GaP (Genetics and Psychophysiology) lab.
 If you are a student interested in performing research with Dr. Moore, please click on the 'GaP lab' tab at the top of this website.